 This has to be my favourite location of all to be based, and a spectacular hotel in my opinion.
 Amoopi is just far enough outside of the bustle of Pigadia to be a quiet place (5 minutes drive), and offers its own beach.

 My highly recommended place is the boutique experience of Althea Boutique Apartments.
-A new establishment (at time of writing: 2017) and a 10 minute walk to the beach, the sixteen suites all have their own personal touches that make a stay at the Althea a unique experience.
-With sea views from the orthopaedic mattresses – some with iron bedheads, some four-poster – and bits of driftwood made into artful lamps, for example, it makes it hard to want to actually leave this place!
+It’s a 10 minute walk to the beach, the sixteen suites all have their own personal touches that make a stay at the Althea a unique experience.
+With sea views from the orthopaedic mattresses – some with iron bedheads, some four-poster – and bits of driftwood made into artful lamps for example, it makes it hard to want to actually leave this place!

 All have patios for chilling out on as you watch the setting sun, and you’ll be set up for the day with the three course breakfast of croissants (inc. chocolate – yum!), fresh fruit and yogurt plus a hot dish of the day such as Karpathian omelette – all made with vegetables grown on the property.

 So I hope I’ve tempted you with your accommodation choices on Karpathos and made your planning easier.
 There are, of course, many other villages to explore and stay – for example the remote, mountainous, traditional village of Olymbos.
 There are a range of accommodation options there, take a look.
 Whilst it’s way up in the mountains, it’s an interesting place to stay for a couple of nights, maybe not your whole time on the island due to its location.

 - Read my Luxury Athens Beach Hotels guide to help you plan a stay along the Athenian Riviera